 Marianne is a proud Filipino who moved to Christchurch at age 11, before moving to Auckland in 2014.
 Marianne gained a Bachelor of Performing and Screen Arts degree graduating from Unitec in 2016 and has since multiplied her skills in the creative industry, producing, stage management, playwriting and teaching.
-Her theatre experiences include the Auckland Summer Shakespeare 2017's As You Like It, Emotional Creature (The Others Club), Rumination (Simple Truth Theatre) and Aroha Mai (The Odd Balls).
-She is currently the producer of Fresh Off The Page, a monthly play-reading at the Basement Theatre.
-Marianne successfully launched the first development-playreading of her original script, PINAY is being developed with PAT and will be New Zealand’s very first Filipino-Kiwi bilingual play.
+Her theatre experiences include Rumination, Aroha Mai and Meera.
+She is currently the producer of Fresh Off The Page, PAT’s monthly play-reading event.
+Marianne’s original script, PINAY is being developed with PAT and will be New Zealand’s first Filipino-Kiwi bilingual play.
 Marianne received an Outstanding Newcomer Award at the Auckland Theatre Awards 2018.